 As with other solar power product manufacturers, we are exposed to risks associated with product liability claims if the use of our solar power products results in injury.
 Since our solar wafers are made into electricity generating devices and our solar modules generate electricity, it is possible that users could be injured or killed by our products as a result of product malfunctions, defects, improper installation or other causes.
 We only began commercial shipment of our solar power products in July 2005, and, because of our limited operating history, we cannot predict whether product liability claims will be brought against us in the future or the effect of any resulting negative publicity on our business.
 The successful assertion of product liability claims against us could result in potentially significant monetary damages and require us to make significant payments.
 Historically, our solar modules were typically sold with a warranty for minimum power output warranty of up to 20 years following the date of sale.
 We also provided warranties for our solar modules against defects in materials and workmanship for a period of two years from the date of sale.
 We do not provide similar warranties for our solar wafers.
 We have sold solar modules only since July 2005, and discontinued the sale of our solar modules in April 2006.
 Due to the short usage history of our products, we cannot assure you that our assumptions regarding the durability and reliability of our products are reasonable.
 Our warranty provisions may be inadequate, and we may have to incur substantial expense to repair or replace defective products in the future.
 See "-Problems with product quality or product performance could result in increased costs, damage to our reputation and loss of revenues and market share."
 Any increase in the defect rate of our products would cause us to increase the amount of our warranty reserves and have a correspondingly negative impact on our operating results.
-Furthermore, widespread product failures may damage our significant portion of our cash flow to service these obligations.
-This could impair our ability to make necessary capital expenditures, develop business opportunities or make strategic acquisitions.
-We cannot assure you that our business will generate sufficient cash flow from operations in the future to service our debts and make necessary capital expenditures, in which case we may seek additional financing, dispose of certain assets or seek to refinance some or all of our debts.
-We cannot assure you that any of these alternatives can be implemented on satisfactory terms, if at all, or without breach of the terms and conditions of existing or future financing arrangements.
-In the event that we are unable to meet our obligations when they become due or if our creditors take legal action against us for payment, we may have to liquidate our long-term assets to repay our creditors.
-We may have difficulty converting our long-term assets into current assets in such a situation and may suffer losses from the sale of our long-term assets.
-This would materially and adversely affect our operations and prevent us from successfully implementing our business strategy.
+Furthermore, widespread product failures may damage our market reputation, reduce our market share and cause our sales to decline.